 Architectural details for the coastal style include a combination of large airy windows, raftered ceilings, tongue-and-groove paneling and wide plank flooring either exposed or whitewashed.
 Other standard details comprise exposed earthy brick or stone, wainscoting or beadboard and beams or rafters, whether painted or exposed for added natural wood texture.

-The coastline of New England reflects heavily on the heritage of the fishing industry.
+The coastline of New England translates to a New Jersey coastal style too and reflects heavily on the heritage of the fishing industry.
 So naturally, New England’s nautical style is rugged.
-Consider adding cargo-like lighting, seafaring accents, driftwood, stone and industrial metals, all akin to the craggy stone-lined beaches, lighthouses, dock, and fishing ships the region is noted for.
+Consider adding cargo-like lighting, like lanterns, seafaring accents, driftwood, stone and industrial metals, all akin to the craggy stone-lined beaches, lighthouses, dock, and fishing ships the region is noted for.